chaipi-chaya/CarND-Behavioral-Cloning-P3/README.md

 ### model

 I used VGG net 11 layers, but it too large for this problem, so I reduced filter size. for detail of model architecture please see in the next section.
-I trained model from data of center lane and recovering data.
+I trained model from data of center lane and recovering data but I got problem when the car hit on off road trail, so I added more data of preventing off road trail.
 ![prevent off road trail image](/examples/off_road.jpg?raw=true "prevent off road trail image")
 ![recovering image](/examples/recovering.jpg?raw=true "recovering image")

 ### data generation

-I collected data from center lane and recovering from side road.
+I collected data from center lane, recovering from side road and prevent goning on off road.

 ### data processing